 If a liver shunt develops, it diverts blood around the liver.
 This means that toxins and byproducts are not being effectively filtered out of the body.

 Dogs with liver shunts have increased bile acids in their system.
 The reason for this is because bile acids are produced in the liver and stored in the gall bladder between meals.
 In a healthy dog, the bile acids are released into the intestines where they break down and absorb fats.
 The portal system pulls the bile acids back into the liver for detoxification.
 A healthy liver will reabsorb the bile acids and store them.

 Unfortunately, if the bile acids can’t make it back through the liver, they’re forced to go in a different direction.
 Increased bile acids wreak havoc on the dog’s gastrointestinal tract.

 There are 2 types of liver shunts that dogs can develop.
 The first one is acquired at birth and the second can develop later in life due to liver disease.

 Congenital Portosystemic Shunts (Congenital PSS)

 This type of shunt is the most common in puppies.
-Dogs are usually younger than 3 years old when they first start to develop symptoms.
+Dogs are usually around 1 year of age when they are diagnosed but can range from 6 months to 8 years of age.
 In some dog breeds it’s caused by genetics.